 Cheyenne, Wyoming Territory, 1878

-Wade was met the next day at the railroad by a tense air.
+Wade was met with a tense atmosphere the next day at the railroad.
 The workers were nervous, and were getting short with each other.
-He spent half the morning breaking up quarrels before eventually retiring to the newly built shed, there to walk through the supplies that Franklin had sent up.
+He spent half the morning breaking up quarrels before eventually retiring to the newly built shed, to walk through the supplies that Franklin had sent up.

-Everyone’s nerves are on edge, Wade sighed, leaning against the open door as he looked at the long lines of track that stretched into the distance ahead of him.
+Everyone’s nerves are on edge.

+Wade sighed, leaning against the open door as he looked at the long lines of track that stretched into the distance ahead of him.
 In truth, his nerves were on edge too.

 “Look at all that track.
-I haven’t even got enough guards to watch it!”
+I haven’t got anywhere near enough guards to watch it!”
 A surge of annoyance at Franklin Hayes swept through him once again.

 The fact was, he wanted to like Hayes.
 Franklin appeared in all efforts to be a generous, honest man—until it came to business.
 In truth, Wade didn’t detect any greed or ego coming from the man.
-The Union Pacific Agent genuinely seemed to believe that he was doing the right thing, and was even genuinely scared of upsetting Silas.
+The Union Pacific Agent genuinely seemed to believe that he was doing the right thing, and was even scared of upsetting Silas.

 But why?
 Wade couldn’t figure it out.
 Silas Laramie was supposedly supplying a service; he was purchasing equipment for the railway.
 If he was doing a bad job, then why didn’t Franklin just go to any other supplier that he must have, as the agent for a railroad company?